RafikHamza/Data-Science-with-Python/README.md

-# Welcome to Python for Data Science and AI
+# Welcome to "Python for Data Science and AI"

 We are going to use the book of "Foundations of Data Science with Python" by John M. Shea